 Any dog that is well taken care of is expensive.
 These expenses come in the form of food, toys, beds, vet bills, and so on.
 However, some dog breeds are incredibly pricey to acquire due to their rarity, purity, or abilities.
 So, which are they?

-The following is a list of the top 20 most expensive dog breeds in the world:
+Keep reading for the list of the top 20 most expensive dog breeds in the world.

 The 20 Most Expensive Dog Breeds in the World

 Native to China and Nepal, the Tibetan Mastiff is an ancient breed that was developed to guard flocks and households against wolves and leopards.
 Tibetan Mastiffs are also among the largest dog breeds in the world, with males weighing up to 160 pounds.

 But what is most striking about them is the fur around their necks and shoulders, giving the impression of a mane.

 Thanks to the Tibetan Mastiff’s regal look and ferocious reputation, it is considered a status symbol in China.
 As a result, prices for a purebred Tibetan Mastiff pup range from $2,000 to millions.
 Yes, millions!
 In 2014, a Chinese businessman parted with $1.95 million for a Tibetan Mastiff puppy, making the Tibetan Mastiff the most expensive dog in the world.

 2. Czechoslovakian Wolfdog – $50,000

 The Czechoslovakian Wolfdog is Czechoslovakia’s national dog.
 However, it is incredibly rare, explaining why it is so expensive.